Field-of-Dreams-Studio/akari/akari/readme.md

 # Update log

+0.2.0-rc1: Update the macro, enable using complex expression and functions in the macro

 0.1.3: Important Bug Fix: Now template will not causing rendering empty HTML

-The

 0.1.2: Changed object! macro, enable nesting objects